 Kutia is traditionally prepared in Ukraine and other parts of Eastern Europe as a ceremonial dish during Christmas or as a funeral feast.
-It is an important dish and the custom of making kutia on occasions is very ancient.
+It is an important dish in Ukraine’s cuisine and the custom of making kutia on special occasions is well established in Ukrainian society.

 The word Kutia originates from the Greek word Kukkia which means boiled grain.
 Kutia was first made way back in the Neolithic era.
 In the beginning, it was only eaten in eastern Poland but as the time passed it became popular in the whole country.